F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 1. commit again to the package branch in the vcpkg repository
 1. push the branch to the forked vcpkg repository
 1. *open the forked repository in the browser and create a new pull request to the main vcpkg repository*

+# Typical directory structure
+The typical directory structure for a C++ project is as follows:

+- `data`: the directory containing the data files, including test data and default configuration files
+- `include`: the directory containing public header files
+	- this directory is for the headers that are meant to be included by other projects.
+Typically, only library projects have this directory
+	- the projects own headers should be in the `include/<project name>` directory to mimic the installation directory structure
+- `install`: the directory containing the installation scripts.
+Only needed for library projects or projects that are meant to be distributed
+- `port`: the directory containing the vcpkg port files.
+Only needed for libraries that are meant to be distributed via vcpkg
+- `src`: the directory containing the source files and private headers
+- `test`: the directory containing the test files
+- `<various build dirs>`: the directories containing the build files.

+The root directory typically contains the following files:

+- `.gitignore`: the git ignore file
+- `CMakeLists.txt`: the main cmake file
+- `CTestConfig.cmake`: the CTest configuration file

 # IDE